 Applications are received on a rolling basis until funds have been distributed.
 Scholarships are contingent upon acceptance into an LR program and continuation in good standing.
-The priority application deadline for the fall 2018 semester is August 1.
+The priority application deadline is August 5.

 To apply, please send a resume and a one-to two-page essay detailing an interest in conservation and sustainability education, along with goals for furthering one's education in these fields, to Keith McDade, associate professor of sustainability studies and co-director of the Reese Institute, at firstname.lastname@example.org.
 For questions or further information, McDade can also be contacted at 828.407.4276.